 - Sex, until a week after symptoms stop.

 - Sharing towels.
 Use separate towels at home.
-Frequently clean taps, door handles, the toilet flush and seat with hot soapy water.

 - Jacuzzis/hot tubs/spas.
 You might contaminate and infect others.

-How it's passed on
+How shigella is passed on

 It’s often caused by contaminated food but it can also be passed on sexually.